 Is there a quick way to do a background check for employment purposes?

-For quicker results, make sure to have all your info ready.
+To get quicker results, make sure you have all your information ready.

-Double-check that everything you provide is correct to avoid delays.
+Double-check that everything you provide is accurate to avoid any hiccups.

 What’s the top site to use for personal background checks?